6502ts/6502.ts/doc/stellerator.md

 emulator.

 Stellerator is tested and works fine on current versions of Chrome, Firefox and Safari.
-Microsoft Edge might work but is untested.
+Microsoft Edge works, but performace is abysmal.
 Performance is best in Chrome and Safari, Firefox may lag on DPC+ cartridges.

 The emulator runs at full speed (approximately 3.5 MHz / 60 FPS in NTSC mode) on any modern x86-based machine.
+On ARM based mobile devices, speed varies greatly.
+Android devices usually are incapable of running the emulator at full speed.
+Modern 64bit iOS devices run the emulator well.
-On ARM based devices, speed varies greatly, and only high-end devices achieve full speed.
-During emulation, the current clock of the emulated system is displayed in the upper right corner.
+During emulation, the current
+clock of the emulated system is displayed in the upper right corner.
-Chrome / V8 tends to be faster than Firefox.
+Chrome / V8  abd JavascriptCore / Safari tends to be faster than Firefox.

 If you run into performance issues, you can try switching of the web worker in the settings and try switching the audio driver to "waveform".
 Turning on frame